 Requires GM permission and Water Affinity I.

-Wind Affinity I Defensive You are unusually lightweight and attuned to the air.
+Wind Affinity I Miscellaneous You are unusually lightweight and attuned to the air.

 • You don't trigger weight-sensitive traps and hazards that would collapse or be tripped by others.